pablo-meier/Pablog/posts/2018-03-28-overthinking-a-tomb-raider.md

 Independent of the source material, the writing was weak, and the structure tried cramming in a whole lot of irrelevant material.
-The 2013 game started with her island shipwreck with the occasional flashback, would've worked fine here.
-They have weird thematic beats, like the repeated insistence that she's Totally Smart but then you have her delegate all the "numbers business" to an estranged, clearly-evil aunt.
+The 2013 game started with her island shipwreck with the occasional flashback, which would've worked fine here.
+They have odd thematic beats, like the repeated insistence that she's Totally Smart but then you have her delegate all the "numbers business" to an estranged, clearly-evil aunt.

 On that note, the secondary characters were wasted.
-Lu Ren, like many of the side actors (and Vikander herself), did the best with what he had, but they weren't given much.
-Her boxing friends, the street race crews, the snooty desk clerk, the longing foodservice worker… all could have split Dad Croft's or Matthias' lines and it would have been a better movie.
+The actors did pretty well with what they were given, but they weren't given much.
+Lara's boxing friends, the street race crews, the snooty desk clerk, the longing foodservice worker… all could have split Dad Croft's or Matthias' lines and it would have been a better movie.
 The wealth manager's speaking affect was one of the most ticklish bits of acting I've seen in years.

 Next time: more tombs, more raiding, more traps, more acrobatics, more [a' splosions][4], more Lara; less "Croft", less half-committed hammy choices,